Estimated reading time: 7 minutes

 A Niche Interest

 I feel the proper way to begin the review would be to issue a bit of a warning in regards to the subject of this book, in the sense it’s rather niche and definitely won’t appeal to every literature lover out there.
 It is essentially a history book which uses the copy of the Gutenberg Bible as a vehicle to explore various times and places in history, all while considering their ties to the book and literature in a broader sense.
-We also get a relatively profound excursion into the world of printing and learn all the ins and outs in regards to how it was revolutionized by the Bible.
+In The Lost Gutenberg we also get a relatively profound excursion into the world of printing and learn all the ins and outs in regards to how it was revolutionized by the Bible.

 In other words, if you don’t already have some sort of basic interest in these things, this is probably not where you are going to develop them; Davis assumes you are already a fan of this particular genre and doesn’t really look to ease you in with intrigue or too clever a narrative.
 In my opinion, this is the proper approach to writing this type of book, even if it does mean it will reach a smaller audience.
 All of the author’s efforts are dedicated to educating us and taking us on a trip through time where each step we take is its own reward.